 Christmas Eve boxes are the latest craze to find their way to our shores in recent years.
 With everyone from the big supermarkets to independent retailers stocking Christmas Eve gifts boxes, it’s never been easier to embrace this growing trend.

 Where to buy: Budget Christmas Eve box

-Large Christmas Eve Box, £2.50, Wilko
+Merry Xmas Eve Box, £2.50, Wilko

 Keepsake wooden Christmas Eve box